appdev-at-mit/blog/_posts/year-in-review-23-24.md

 ## Spring Semester

-We launched into spring with a newly-approved club application, 25 additional members, and an ambitious-as-ever exec team.
+We headed into spring with a newly-approved club application, 25 additional members, and an ambitious-as-ever exec team.
 Project-wise, we continued development for MapIT, MIT Clubs, and Full House, with the aim to have them deployed by the end of the semester.
 We also began establishing a suite of internal development tools, the first being TimTasks (our own version of [Jira](https://www.atlassian.com/software/jira)).

 Logistics-wise, we switched up our meeting format.
 Previously, we had groups breakout into work sessions; however, realizing many of our members wanted more foundational knowledge, we replaced those with hands-on workshops.
 Then, we held individual team meetings during the week that served as standup and work sessions.
 Despite the added efforts, this structure ended up working much better for project productivity.